 “Our hearts ache, but we always have joy.
 We are poor, but we give spiritual riches to others.
 We own nothing, and yet we have everything.” – 2 Corinthians 6:10

 Yes, we’ve been denied a lot in our 22 years of marriage (almost 23 years now!).
 Only 2 years in we also found out that we were unable to have children, and some years further down the road I too began to have my own health problems.
 This caused more things to be denied.
 Our “normal” has felt far from normal, but the work that God’s been doing isn’t surface work.
-It’s not, as they say on home improvement shows, just “lipstick.”
+It’s not, as they say on home improvement shows, just “mascara and lipstick.”
 The work that He does gets into every corner, and behind every wall.

 “Unless the LORD builds the house, the builders labor in vain.
 Unless the LORD watches over the city, the guards stand watch in vain.” –Psalm 127:1

 If you’ve ever watched an episode of any Mike Holmes show (Holmes on Homes; Holmes Inspection; Holmes Makes it Right, or Holmes: Buy it Right), you’ll begin to understand what I mean by there’s more than meets the eye.
 It’s what’s behind the walls that’s always the question, and sometimes a house needs to be completely gutted before it can be renovated and rebuilt to God’s specks.
 When the critters have gotten into the attic, or mold and asbestos has been uncovered, it’s got to go!
 It’s time for an abatement.
-A remediation is in order.
+A remediation is most definitely in order.